 So that’s our roundup of the best hospitals in Central America.

-The key throughout the region is to make sure you have good insurance that any of these private hospitals will accept.
+The key in Central America is to have good insurance that any of these hospitals will accept.
 And if you feel nervous living far away from good medical facilities, make sure you live within easy range of the region’s capital or largest cities.

 We hope you never find yourself needing any of these hospitals in Central America.
-If you do, though, we hope we’ve given you at least a better idea of where to go for treatment.
+If you do, though, we hope we’ve given you at least a better idea of where you and your family can go for treatment.